TheHuwsLab/Metagenomic_Workflow/README.md

             5. Looks for folders starting with “PN” (e.g., PN12345) –
                 Change accordingly.

-            6. Inside each folder, looks for files ending in R1_001.trimmed_paired.fastq.gz – Change accordingly.
+            6. Inside each folder, look for files ending in R1_001.trimmed_paired.fastq.gz – Change accordingly.

             7. For each such file: